larsiusprime/crashdumper/servers/crashdumplogger/README.md

 3. Edit line 10 of includes/db.inc.php with your database credentials.
 If you don't know your database credentials, contact your webhost support.
 If you want to use a new database, you will need to create it at this time.
 The installation script assumes that your credentials and database are valid.
 4. In your Internet browser, hit the URL of your new directory (e.g. http://www.example.org/crashdumpbrowser/).
 You should see a message indicating that the database tables were set up.
 If you get an error or a blank page, then check steps 2 and 3 again.
 5. _[Optional, but highly suggested]_ Alter your server config to prevent unwanted access to the logging utility.
 Be warned that mistakes in your configuration file can take your entire website offline!
 If you aren't sure what you're doing, you may want to talk to support about this step, too.
 Instructions on this step are outside the scope of this document, and I really don't want people blaming me for crashing their site. **WARNING:** If you skip this step, then anyone and everyone will be able to access your Crashdump Browser instance!
+6. _[Optional]_ Customize the report submission page (starting on line 100 of report.php).
+By default, it is an unstyled HTML page that gives a brief success or error message.
+You may want to add CSS to make this page match the rest of your site.
-6. _[Optional]_ You may want to copy report.php to another location.
+7. _[Optional]_ You may want to copy report.php to another location.
 This will be the URL to which users send their crashdumps.
 If you do, then update line 6 of the copied report.php to point to the correct location.
 (You should leave an unaltered copy of report.php in the default directory; if you don't, then the "Manually submit report" option won't work.)
 Note that if you used .htaccess to restrict access to the entire directory in step 5, then you will need to perform this step, or users will be unable to submit error reports.
 You can check if you performed this step correctly by hitting report.php in your Internet browser.
 If you get a blank page or error message, then either you skipped step 4 or you performed this step incorrectly.
-7. After step 4, a new directory called "reports" will appear in your working directory.
+8. After step 4, a new directory called "reports" will appear in your working directory.
 Edit line 5 of includes/constants.inc.php with the path to the reports directory.
 If you must make this a relative path for some reason, the path should be relative to wherever you put report.php in step 6.
 If you didn't move report.php, then the relative path is simply "reports".
-8. [Optional] Check the other config options in includes/constants.inc.php and change them as desired.
+9. _[Optional]_ Check the other config options in includes/constants.inc.php and change them as desired.
-9. Configure Crashdumper to send error reports to report.php (in whatever location you put it in step 6).
+10. Configure Crashdumper to send error reports to report.php (in whatever location you put it in step 6).

 Congratulations!
 You are done.
 You can browse reports at the same URL you hit in step 4.